 Interested in reserving synthetic field(s) at Long Bridge Park for your league and/or activities?
 Arlington County Parks & Recreation has ample available space during Winter & Summer months.
 Please contact the Facilities Scheduling Office at 703-228-1805 or via email at email@example.com to obtain further information.

 Hours: Long Bridge Park has lighted fields and will be open until 11:00pm daily.

 Amenities: Metered Parking, Restrooms, Water Fountains, Picnic Tables, Rain Garden, River Views, Paths for walkers and cyclists, and Wave Arbor (public art piece by Doug Hollis).

-Fields: Three lighted synthetic turf rectangular fields.
+Fields: Three lighted synthetic turf rectangular fields and permit information.

 Heritage: To many today, Long Bridge Park, formerly known as North Tract is an exciting possibility of running trails, ball fields and facilities to move Arlingtonians to better health.
 As we move forward to fulfill its great potential, let us consider its storied past.

 Awards: Long Bridge Park was named a Regional Conservation Priority by the Washington Smart Growth Alliance Conservation Recognition Jury.
 Learn more